 “We believe strongly that the two primary factors in a great restaurant experience are the quality of the fare and the quality of the service,” said Colleen Holmes.
 “We don’t skimp on either.”

-Eight short years since Tim and Colleen took over, Wheatfields Restaurant and Bar has evolved into one of the major success stories of the Saratoga region.
-Even during tough economic times, the restaurant is attaining record sales with a burgeoning local following and a vibe that attracts new visitors every day.
+Wheatfields Restaurant and Bar has evolved into one of the major success stories of the Saratoga region.
+Even during tough economic times, the restaurant attained record sales with a burgeoning local following and a vibe that attracts new visitors every day.

 We invite you to join us for lunch or dinner seven-days-a-week and watch for more as we continue to grow.

 Colleen was the first female Chairman of the New York State Restaurant Association from 2012-2013.
 Currently she sits on the Saratoga Springs Business Advisory Council and the Special Assessment District Council and holds a Bachelors of Science degree from Michigan State University.